-When you install the nautilus-open-terminal package and reboot the system, Nautilus presents an Open in Terminal selection in context menus where appropriate.
-For example, with this package installed, when you right-click a folder (directory) object and select Open in Terminal, Nautilus opens a terminal emulator with that directory as the working directory (page 188).
+When you install the nautilus-open-terminal package and log out and log back in, Nautilus presents an Open in Terminal selection in context menus where appropriate.
+For example, with this package installed, when you right-click a folder (directory) object and select Open in Terminal, Nautilus opens a terminal emulator with that directory as the working directory (page 190).